Colstrip Steam Electric Station

 Montanore Transmission Line

 Keystone Page - On March 30, 2012 DEQ issued a Certificate of Compliance for the Keystone XL Pipeline Project.
-Current amendments may be accessed on the page.
+Current amendments and recent water quality applications may be accessed on the page.

 Montana Alberta Tie 230 kV Transmission Line - Construction completed February 2013.

 Bonneville Power Administration - Libby/Troy Rebuild - Has been completed.